isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/LinkingBigQueryToIsb-cgcProject.rst

 Linking Open-Access ISB-CGC BigQuery Tables to Your Google Cloud Project
 ========================================================================

-To access the open-access ISB-CGC BigQuery ta

-Follow the screenshot below to pin the ISB-CGC BigQuWhen you access BigQuery from your Google Cloud Platform Console, you will see an "Add Data" option
+Follow the screenshots below to link the ISB-CGC BigQuery tables to your Google Cloud Project.

+When you access BigQuery from your Google Cloud Platform Console, you will see an "Add Data" box with a "Pin Project option"

 .. image:: AddDataBox.png
+   :scale: 30
    :align: center

-The blue arrow will produce a drop down list; select 'Switch to Project'; then click 'display project...'

-You will then be presented with the following page:
+When you click on "Pin Project", you will presented with a pop-up box that allows you either enter a project name or select one from a list.
+Choose the "Enter a Project Name" and enter in "isb-cgc" and then hit "Pin".

 .. image:: PinAProject.png
    :align: center

-Once this has been completed you will see all of the BigQuery datasets made public by the ISB-CGC project on the left hand side above public data sets (see screenshot below).
+You will now see the isb-cgc open access BigQuery tables on the left-hand side pinned to your project.
 .. image:: PinnedProject.png
    :align: center